-If you can organize your time and delegate projects with the proper diplomacy, and if you have good people behind you, then we would estimate a region or county could develop and operate a successful program spending 10-15 hours per week within this group.
+If you can organize your time and delegate projects with the proper diplomacy, and if you have good people behind you, then we would estimate a region or county could develop and operate a successful program spending 5-15 hours per week within this group.

 These are only estimates and averages.
-For example; during an event week, swap meet or whatever, you may devote every waking ABATE of Indiana's 19th Edition Guidebook hour to ABATE and then lay off for a while.
+For example; during an event week, swap meet or whatever, you may devote every waking hour to ABATE and then lay off for a while.
 Again, it has to work with your schedule.
 Each individual will have to determine and justify their time to ABATE.